• Food

 Photo: houseoftandoor_berlin

 House of Tandoor is your place if you’re looking for authentic and punchy North Indian classics.
-We advise you that you stick to the tandoori dishes when ordering, as the other stuff on the menu is less consistent.
+We advise you to stick to the tandoori dishes when ordering, as the other menu items can be less consistent.

 • House of Tandoor, Meinekestraße 18-19, Charlottenburg, details.